The Australian Antarctic Division helps further the objectives of CCAMLR, by providing science on which policy and management decisions can be based.

 - identify fishing regions

-- regulate when fishing may occur and what fishing methods can be used, and
+- regulate when fishing may occur and what fishing methods can be used

-Australia’s Antarctic scientific research program has been and will continue to be the prime source of information to CCAMLR on the harvested species, and on the wider marine ecosystem of East Antarctica.
+Australia’s Antarctic scientific research program is the prime source of information to CCAMLR on the marine ecosystem of East Antarctica.